8xq/Hcaptcha-solver.NET/README.md

 # Hcaptcha-solver
-This is a very simple example of how to use "2captchaAPI" to solve "Hcaptcha"  , as you can see in the examples this "solving" task is broken into 2 parts to allow the user to do more whilst preparing the Hcaptcha token.
+This is a very simple example of how to use "2captchaAPI" to solve "Hcaptcha"  , as you can see in the examples this "solving" task is broken into 2 parts to allow the user to do more whilst preparing the Hcaptcha token (you can also combine these into 1 function if needed).

 ![Alt text](https://media.giphy.com/media/IYJoeBSab0TigyqEa1/giphy.gif "Example")